xiaofanliang/AeroATLGreenway/README.md

 **Why do suggested biking routes so different (often much longer) from the walking routes?**

-The routing algorithms favor biking routes through roads with less traffic but does not do the same for pedestrians.
+The routing algorithms favor biking routes through roads with less traffic but do not do the same for pedestrians.
 In short, your walking routes are more likely to traverse primary roads than your biking routes, which makes the biking routes longer.

 **the Greenway is bike/pedestrian only.
 How does it work when I choose Traffic or Driving mode in the control box?**